WeilabMSU/PKHT/README.md

 # PKHT
 The source code for Persistent Khovanov homology of tangle

-process main for calculating the Khovanov homology of a tangle
+process main to calculate the Khovanov homology of a tangle